r-scibo/wavelet-transform-EEG/README.md

 # wavelet-transform-EEG
 The following is a guide to Wavelet Transform in EEG data.
 In the guide (PDF file) you'll find the following:
-- Mathmatical introduction (time frequency duality, wavelets, wavelet transform, convolution and scalograms, uncertainty)
+- Mathematical introduction (time frequency duality, wavelets, wavelet transform, convolution and scalograms, uncertainty)
 - Continuous, descrete and stationary wavelet transform
 - Hybrid methods
 - Mother wavelet selection and thresholding